 currently thinking about...

 My undergraduate thesis focused on the ways that the language of democracy and democratic peace impacted the international community during the Falklands/Malvinas War and reconciliation theory more broadly.
-I am invested in understanding how international advocacy for democracy and human rights impacts reconciliation and economic development, especially in the postcolonial global South.
+I am invested in understanding how international advocacy for democracy and human rights impacts transitional justice and economic development, especially in the postcolonial global South.